Communications from Daytona State Leadership

 - Avoid close contact with people who are sick.

 - Cover your cough or sneeze with a tissue, then throw the tissue away.

 - If you are experiencing a fever, cough and/or difficulty breathing, contact a healthcare professional to determine whether testing or treatment is needed.

-- All business with the College is being conducted via email, phone or Live Chat.
+- To help with social distancing, you may also continue to conduct business with the College via email, phone or Live Chat.

 - All athletic events have been canceled until further notice.

 - All non-essential gatherings, large meetings and events on campus are canceled/postponed until further notice.
 Event organizers are encouraged to consider holding them online, postponing or canceling them as appropriate.